twolfson/twolfson.com/articles/open-source-server-management.md

 I chose [Chef][] due to:

-- It's Ruby and I want to learn more Ruby
 - It's Ruby which helps me stay consistent with [Serverspec][]
     - Keeping the repository down to 2 languages (i.e. `bash`, Ruby)
 - It's used by operations engineers that I respect (i.e. [Katherine Daniels][@beerops], [Charity Majors][@mipsytipsy])